January 26th, 2018

 Another great advantage is that you get a lot of bang for your buck.
 Radio advertising is pretty cheap – sound bites, musical intros, background music etc are low cost, with some stations offering free production.
 When you directly compare the production cost, audience and coverage it’s great value for money.
 You also get to see results pretty much straight away, which is music to most people’s ears.

-I can’t say that I will never again skip another radio ad, but I can say that I have a lot more respect for the companies that do advertise on the radio.
+We can’t say that we will never again skip another radio ad, but we can say that we have a lot more respect for the companies that do advertise on the radio.
 As an industry we should perhaps pay more attention to this type of advertising.
-Maybe this is something we should consider at the beginning of a brief, as from the above I can’t help but think we’re missing a trick.
+Maybe this is something we should consider at the beginning of a brief, as from the above we can’t help but think we’re missing a trick.
 Sure, it’s not an easy gig – writing an engaging, witty and informative script that lasts no longer than 20 seconds flat – some people can’t even get into gear in that time.
-All I know is that when I next jump in the car, I’ll be sure to listen!
+All we know is that when we next jump in the car, we’ll be sure to listen!